ciberado/k8s-lab-based-training/0900-CICD/096-argocd/README.md

 kubectl -n argocd get secret my-private-repo-$USER -ojson | jq -r .data.sshPrivateKey | base64 --decode && echo ''
 ```

 So that a repo works properly, we need to add the server's keys to the ssh known hosts.
 Check that we have currently set ones for github.com.
-Github publish they're servers ssh keys [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints):
+Github publishes they're servers ssh keys [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).
+Verify that they are just the same ones that they provide in their web site servers:

 ```bash
 ssh-keyscan -t rsa github.com | ssh-keygen -lf -